dashawk/brackets-bootstrap-skeleton/README.md

 # Brackets Bootstrap Skeleton #

-An [Adobe Brackets](http://brackets.io) extension to add Bootstrap 3.1 HTML5 Skeleton to your page by going File > New Bootstrap 3 Document.
-This is a fork from HTML Skeleton.
+An [Adobe Brackets](http://brackets.io) extension to add Bootstrap 3.2 HTML5 Skeleton to your page by going File > New Bootstrap 3 Document.

 # Installation #